gittyeric/freql-recommendation-engine/README.md

 You can choose to trigger output either by explicit request, or by a reaction to recommendations changing in realtime.
 For either purpose you'll want to use a TriggeredQuery or ReactiveQuery respectively, both of which have simple HTTP implementations.

-## Building

-Use Maven's compile goal to build from command line:

-    cd /path/to/freql-recommendation-engine
-    mvn compile

-## Running

-Then use Maven's exec goal to run (change Main class to your FreqlApp class):

-    mvn exec:java -D"exec.mainClass"="com.lmi.examples.fakeyoutoob.Main"

 ### TODO